right4mat/kaddy/README.md

 ## technical compromises

-1.no persistent state
+-no persistent state

-- staying wthin the 3-4hr time i decided to for go this.
+staying wthin the 3-4hr time i decided to for go this.
 This could easily be implemented with either local, session or async API's

-  2.redundant network calls
+-redundant network calls

-- as this was a project to involve unsplash i chose for projects sake to only store IDs in the context api rather then the whole json node. this way i could use more of the unsplash API.
+as this was a project to involve unsplash i chose for projects sake to only store IDs in the context api rather then the whole json node. this way i could use more of the unsplash API.

-  3.No site footer
+-No site footer

-- i felt this wouldnt really add anything extra in terms of 'technical skil'
+i felt this wouldnt really add anything extra in terms of 'technical skil'

-4. Limited Media Queries
+-Limited Media Queries

-- Again for the sake of time, i didnt optimise the css layouts for all screen sizes
+Again for the sake of time, i didnt optimise the css layouts for all screen sizes

-  5.No hamburger menu
+ -No hamburger menu

--Again time related.
+Again time related.
 Really the 'spirits', 'wine' and 'beer' menu in the header could have been moved to a slide out hamburger menu when viewing on smaller screens.

 ## Available Scripts